 For further information on Program administrative matters, including eligibility for the Program, applications and funding arrangements please contact the Department of Education and Training at ncp.scholarships@education.gov.au.
-The Department of Foreign Affairs and Trade can be contacted at ncp.secretariat@dfat.gov.au.
+For other matters, including business liaison, Internships, Mentorships, public diplomacy and alumni, the Department of Foreign Affairs and Trade can be contacted through ncp.secretariat@dfat.gov.au.

-13 Definitions of key terms
+13 Definitions of Key Terms